 How do I start making contributions?

-To start or stop optional after-tax contributions, you must submit a completed - or updated - Authorization for Optional Employee Contributions form to your association’s payroll department.
+To start or stop optional after-tax contributions, you must submit a completed - or updated - Authorization for Optional Employee Contributions form to your association’s payroll department or submit your election within the self-service portal.

 Are my contributions taxable?